DeepBrain-AI/docs/versioned_docs/version-1.5.x/aistudioV3/generate-api-key.md

 Get your API Key now and automate your video export process.

-The AI Studios V3 API is available for customers on the Enterprise Plan and above.
+The AI Studio V3 API is available to customers who have been issued an API Key.

 ## 1. API endpoint